jonnor/ESC-CNN-microcontroller/report/report.md

 emlearn[@emlearn] by the author.
 Supports converting a subset of Scikit-Learn[@scikit-learn] and Keras[@Keras] models and run them using C code designed for microcontrollers.

+X-CUBE-AI[@X-CUBE-AI] by ST Microelectronics provides official support for inference with Neural Networks for their STM32 microcontrollers.
+It is an add-on to the STM32CubeMX software development kit, and allows loading trained models from various formats, including:
+Keras (Tensorflow), Caffe[@Caffe] and PyTorch.
+In X-CUBE-AI 3.4, all computations are done in single-precision float.
+Model compression is supported by quantizing model weights by 4x or 8x, but only for fully-connected layers (not convolutional layers)[@X-CUBE-AI-manual, ch 6.1].

 ### Hardware accelerators for neural networks